mistifyio/mistify-os/README.md

 ### Sample Sub-Agent
 A sample sub-agent written in GO is provided which can serve as a starting point for your sub-agent development.
 This sub-agent is contained in the *subagents* directory.
 Building the sub-agent is supported using the *buildgopackage* script and an example test script for testing the sub-agent in a KVM based virtual machine is provided in *test/testcases/MistifyOSInVm.robot*.
 The test suite referencing this test script is *test/testsuites/vmtests*.

+More information about developing Mistify-OS subagents can be found in the [mistify-agent examples](https://github.com/mistifyio/mistify-agent/tree/master/examples/simple-subagent) repository.

 ## ToDo

 ### Multi-platform